-What data are we talking about?
+What data are we talking about when we talk about data-driven decision-making in project management?
 For a project team to make timely decisions when projects are in

 danger, there are really three areas of data that need to be monitored: the baseline schedule (or project plan) that becomes the point of reference, schedule risk analysis, and project controls which monitor the project performance when it is in progress.

 Making better decisions means unifying this data in a secure and well-governed way.
 Business leaders need to break down data silos, making all data securely available for analysis, regardless of where it lives in the organization.

 To make the most of data, organizations also need tools that empower individuals across the organization to interpret and analyze data, converting information into clear, actionable insights.

 Why data-driven decision-making in project management is not always easy